 Y12 Work Experience Programme

-This non-residential programme aims to provide students with an insight into the exciting world of research that we are proud of here at Imperial College London.
-Students will apply to one of the following departments:
+This non-residential programme aims to provide participants with an insight into the exciting world of study and research that we are proud of here at Imperial College London.
+Participants can apply to one of the following departments:

 - Electrical and Electronic Engineering